gracecmatt/Plasma_Instabilities/Dielectric_Functions/README.md

 # README
-This folder contains the dielectric functions computed in the provided Mathematica notebook for the Kappa distribution for $\kappa=1,2,6$ with parameter options for the bump.
+This folder contains the dielectric functions computed in the provided Mathematica notebook for the Kappa distribution for $\kappa=2,6$.
+There are separate files for Bi-Kappa and Kappa for convenience.